 It is not about the contracts & bidding formulas, it is about psychology!

 The second most common question we get is, "do you provide the contracts and bid-sheets"?
-Yes, we do, but just so you know, these items are also available at Staples for $30.
+Yes, we do, but just so you know, these items are also available at Staples.
 It is not about the cleaning service contracts or bid-sheets.
 They are important, but you need to begin focusing on much bigger and more complex issues when launching this business.

 Here are just a few of the important issues in which you should get up to speed: